evelthon/Zotero-to-DSpace/README.md

     2. ```metadata_without_language```.
 These are fields that should not have their language detected.
 For example ```dc.source.uri[]``` column.
     - On the left you have the DC field.
     - On the right you have the column number of Zotero's CSV file.
 CAUTION: numbering starts at zero (0)!
 - Set type translation in ```types.yml```.
-This configuration file allows to translate a Zotero type to a "friendlier" value in case you need to index it and present it to th end-user.
+This configuration file allows to translate a Zotero type to a "friendlier" value in case you need to index it and present it to the end-user.